Flexible working pitfalls and how to embed a great flex culture

 The language of flexible working and how it needs to change

 Flexible working comes in all shapes and sizes.
 From compressed, part-time or annualised hours, through to home-working, remote working and job shares.
 But just listing the options doesn’t get them used.
-Employees must feel adopting flexible working won’t count against them.
-And that starts with a shift in the language.
+Employees must feel adopting new ways of working won’t count against them.
+And that starts with a shift in the language to avoid many pitfalls.

 Make all employees eligible